What's The Difference Between All The Primers, Epoxies And Topcoats Out There?

 How to Judge a Topcoat

 Composition — it should be made with solids and urethane.
-Urethane is to epoxy what rebar is to concrete.
+Urethane is to epoxy what rebar is to concrete — it's what gives the cured film its toughness and chemical resistance.

 ArmorGarage topcoats have the best hardness and abrasion loss ratings in the industry.
 It's why our floors not only last the longest, but stay looking new the longest.
 Any epoxy coating can stick to your floor and look good right after you apply it.
 It's how long it stays looking new that counts.